 Once, a person’s background is established, questions can be asked about how the past year has been for them.
 These questions lead the interviewee to talk about the goals that they have achieved.
 This helps them feel confident while answering questions.
 The candidate can thus talk about the vision that they might have for themselves, the goals that they would want to accomplish in the near future and how they reached the point of interviewing specifically.

 On understanding this, the interview is given a much better and clear idea on how well this particular candidate will fit into the company.
-Also the level of motivation of the candidate will be understood before the job itself.
+Also, the level of motivation of the candidate will be understood before the job itself.

 7. Getting through personal barriers:

 The toughest of interviews are interviews with people that are modest.
 With such kind of people, it might be really hard to judge the kind of life they lead in private and public.
-To know a person completely in and out, one need to get through personal barriers which the candidate might have created for them.
+To know a person completely in and out, one needs to get through personal barriers which the candidate might have created for them.
 Personally, every candidate sitting in front of the interviewer will have certain personal things which they cannot share with a stranger.
 But such a barrier can be crossed if the person is empathetic.
 Give them a counter of how one particular situation was for the candidate itself.

 8. Interactive questions: